Doctor insights on:

 They can: Food allergies can start at any age (but usually children) and may occur suddenly even after tolerating that particular food many times.
 They can also seem to occur on the first known exposure, suggesting allergic sensitization through the skin, breast milk or accidental unrecognized source. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Can food poisoning cause dizziness?
+- Can food allergies cause dizziness?

-- Can seasonal allergies cause dizziness?
+- Do allergies cause headaches and dizziness?